(Funded by NSF grants IBN 9603896 and IBN 0132607 to JFW)

 - Undergraduate Research Students – Natasha Kelly, Nicole Cicchino, Sandra Castelli, Erin Shearman

-Conference Talks and Posters
+Conference Talks and Posters by the Webb Lab

 - Webb, JF and Smith, WL.
 1999.
 Comparative morphology of the laterophysic connection, A unique swim bladder-lateral line connection in chaetodontid butterflyfishes.
 First International Conference on Sensory Processing of the Aquatic Environment, Heron Island, Great Barrier Reef, Australia.
 INVITED.